 Birds are often seen as symbolic of freedom and independence, and the southern rock classic "Free Bird" uses this association as its main theme.
 Full of musical highs and lows, the song expresses the view that much like wild birds, some people can never be changed.

 The song and the band have a somewhat troubling history; until 2012, Lynyrd Skynyrd used to display a Confederate flag at its shows.
 It is a controversial symbol in the United States, due to the flag's longstanding associations with racism, slavery, segregation, white supremacy, and treason.Continue to 5 of 7 below.

 05 of 07

-In this song, Annie Lennox sings about her wish to be a bird and "fly away from here."
-It's not really a song about a bird as much as it's about wanting to escape a negative situation ("I am just a troubled soul who's/Weighted to the ground.
-Give me the strength to/Lay this burden down.").
+In this 1992 song, Annie Lennox sings about her wish to be a bird and "fly away from here."
+It's not really a song about a bird as much as it's about wanting to escape a negative situation.
+For example, these lyrics impart the sentiment: "I am just a troubled soul who's weighted to the ground.
+Give me the strength to lay this burden down."

 06 of 07

 This familiar oldie but goodie has been a favorite of all ages since its release in 1958.
 One of its most famous and best-loved cover versions was recorded by Michael Jackson and the Jackson Five in 1972.
 14-year-old Michael had a voice well-suited for the energetic song: "He rocks in the treetops all day long.
 Hoppin' and a-boppin' and singing his song.
 All the little birdies on Jaybird Street love to hear the robin go tweet, tweet, tweet."

 07 of 07